acsoto/soto-blog-nextjs/data/posts/202301/moving-to-nextjs.md

 </div>
 ```

-The problem is my previous embedded Spotify and Apple Music iframe doesn't work.
+The problem is my previous embedded Spotify and Apple Page iframe doesn't work.

 If I directly copy the code Apple offers, it'll show: